MOAT: Alternating Mobile Convolution and Attention Brings Strong Vision Models: Abstract

 \section{Abstract}

 This paper presents MOAT, a family of neural networks that build on top of \textbf{MO}bile convolution (\ie, inverted residual blocks) and \textbf{AT}tention.
 Unlike the current works that stack separate mobile convolution and transformer blocks, we effectively merge them into a MOAT block.
 Starting with a standard Transformer block, we replace its multi-layer perceptron with a mobile convolution block, and further reorder it before the self-attention operation.
 The mobile convolution block not only enhances the network representation capacity, but also produces better downsampled features.
-Our conceptually simple MOAT networks are surprisingly effective, achieving 89.1\% top-1 accuracy on ImageNet-1K with ImageNet-22K pretraining.
+Our conceptually simple MOAT networks are surprisingly effective, achieving 89.1\% / 81.5\% top-1 accuracy on ImageNet-1K / ImageNet-1K-V2 with ImageNet-22K pretraining.
 Additionally, MOAT can be seamlessly applied to downstream tasks that require large resolution inputs by simply converting the global attention to window attention.
 Thanks to the mobile convolution that effectively exchanges local information between pixels (and thus cross-windows), MOAT does not need the extra window-shifting mechanism.
 As a result, on COCO object detection, MOAT achieves 59.2\% AP$^{\text{box}}$ with 227M model parameters (single-scale inference, and hard NMS), and on ADE20K semantic segmentation, MOAT attains 57.6\% mIoU with 496M model parameters (single-scale inference).
 Finally, the tiny-MOAT family, obtained by simply reducing the channel sizes, also surprisingly outperforms several mobile-specific transformer-based models on ImageNet.
+The tiny-MOAT family is also benchmarked on downstream tasks, serving as a baseline for the community.
 We hope our simple yet effective MOAT will inspire more seamless integration of convolution and self-attention.
-Code is made publicly available.\footnote{Official code in TensorFlow: \url{https://github.com/google-research/deeplab2}}
+Code is publicly available.\footnote{Official code in TensorFlow: \url{https://github.com/google-research/deeplab2}}